-Standing on the waterfront promenade, with a slight salty sea breeze gives such a feeling of tranquility, even with the crazy Italian traffic buzzing around.
+Standing on the waterfront promenade, with a slightly salty sea breeze gives such a feeling of tranquillity, even with the crazy Italian traffic buzzing around.
 Crisp air, clear blue sky and completely calm water with its glass-like finish.

 I love this city.

 I made my Trieste my home one summer.
 Although it was a few years back now, I have great memories from that time.
 But I’ve visited on several other occasions too.

 It doesn’t hurt that the weather is almost always perfect when I visit.
 Not to mention the fruity gelato, a very cute seaside castle and on-tap Aperol spritz each evening during aperitivo time.
 The most important time of the day for relaxing.

 This was only a quick overnight stop.
 Read this post for a comprehensive list of things to do in Trieste.